Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-desktop-screen-reader-usage/how-to-read-websites-using-a-desktop-screen-reader/README.md

 - If you know that the login form on a specific page is introduced by the 2nd heading on level 3, simply press 2 times the `3` key!
 - If you open a page on Wikipedia and want to read its main content, simply press the `1` key once (because the first `<h1>` is the main content's heading)!

-See [How to browse headings](/code-examples/accessible-heading-outlines/how-to-browse-headings){.page} for more detailed info about reading headings.
+See [How to work with headings](/code-examples-of-common-patterns-and-daily-requirements/heading-outlines/how-to-work-with-headings){.page} for more detailed info about reading headings.

 ## Reading links